 Some of the exciting breakthroughs that researchers are currently working on include:

-But in order to conduct groundbreaking research, clinical researchers must first go through a lengthy process before study participants even enter the equation.
+In order to conduct groundbreaking research, clinical researchers must first go through a lengthy process before study participants even enter the equation.

 Before beginning clinical research among humans, drug developers must first conduct preclinical treatments either in a lab or with animals—in vitro or in vivo.
 They must then submit an Investigational New Drug (IND) application to the US Food and Drug Administration (FDA).

-The IND must include, but is not limited to, data from the preclinical trials and specific protocol for the study in question including volunteer selection criteria, length of study and whether there will be a control group.
+The IND must include but is not limited to, data from the preclinical trials and a specific protocol for the study in question including volunteer selection criteria, length of study and whether there will be a control group.
 It is only after preclinical treatments, IND application approval, carefully monitored clinical trials and submission of a New Drug Application (NDA) that new medical treatments can be approved by the FDA.